-Get a personalized, signed-by-the-author copy of any book below mailed to you right away by sending $25 and your name, address, and instructions to Paypal david AT davidswanson DOT org or a check for $25 made out to David Swanson to David Swanson c/o World Beyond War, PO Box 1484, Charlottesville VA 22902.
-Donations above $25 much appreciated!
-For addresses outside the United States please send extra for postage.
-Questions?
-Email david AT davidswanson DOT org.
+Get a personalized, signed-by-the-author copy of any book below mailed to you right away by sending $50 and your name, address, and instructions through website or by check made out to David Swanson to: David Swanson PO Box 1484, Charlottesville VA 22902 USA.
+Donations above $50 much appreciated!

-War Is Never Just (2016) — This critique of “Just War” theory finds the criteria it uses to be either unmeasurable, unachievable, or amoral, and the perspective it takes too narrow, arguing that belief in the possibility of a just war does tremendous damage by facilitating enormous investment in war preparations–which strips resources from human and environmental needs while creating momentum for numerous unjust wars.
-Swanson builds a case that the time has come to set behind us the idea that a war can ever be just.
+War Is Never Just (2016) — This book builds a case that the time has come to set behind us the idea that a war can ever be just.
+This critique of “Just War” theory finds the criteria such theories use to be either unmeasurable, unachievable, or amoral, and the perspective taken too narrow.
+This book argues that belief in the possibility of a just war does tremendous damage by facilitating enormous investment in war preparations–which strips resources from human and environmental needs while creating momentum for numerous unjust wars.

 War Is A Lie: Second Edition (2016) — widely praised best-selling classic.
 “There are three insightful books I’ve read that explain how and why no good can come of the current U.S. reliance on military force and war in seeking its desired ‘Pax Americana’: War Is A Racket by General Smedley Butler; War Is A Force That Gives Us Meaning by Chris Hedges, and War Is A Lie by David Swanson.” — Coleen Rowley, former FBI special agent, whistleblower, and Time magazine person of the year.

-When the World Outlawed War (2011) — named by Ralph Nader as one of the six books everyone should read.
-A forgotten story from the 1920s of how people created a treaty to ban all war — a treaty still on the books but not remembered.
+When the World Outlawed War (2011) — Named by Ralph Nader as one of the books from 2011 that everyone should read.
+This is an inspiring but forgotten story from the 1920s of how people created a treaty to ban all war — a treaty still on the books but not remembered.

 Iraq War Among World’s Worst Events (2013) — At 10 years since the launch of Operation Iraqi Liberation (to use the original name with the appropriate acronym, OIL) and over 22 years since Operation Desert Storm, there is little evidence that any significant number of people in the United States have a realistic idea of what our government has done to the people of Iraq, or of how these actions compare to other horrors of world history.

-Tube World (2012) — This children’s book has received an enthusiastic initial response.
+Tube World (2012) — This children’s book has received enthusiastically positive reviews from kids and their parents.

 The Military Industrial Complex at 50 (2012) — the most comprehensive collection available explaining what the military industrial complex is, where it comes from, what damage it does, what further destruction it threatens, and what can be done and is being done to chart a different course.